Ant Forest: Application

 The purpose of ant forest activity is to convert simulated energy into real trees.
 Ant Forest collaborates with institutions such as the Beijing Environment Exchange and The Nature Conservancy to calculate the values of carbon emission reduction and carbon sequestration.
 Initially, Ant Forest covered nine scenarios upon its launch, which has since expanded to over 40.
 These include five major categories: green transportation, online payment (to reduce travel), recycling, reducing paper and plastic use, and energy conservation and efficiency.
 Convert "avoid carbon emissions" below the scheduled carbon emission standard into a user's virtual energy stored in a personal Ant Forest account, where virtual energy accumulates in a certain amount and can be exchanged online for different types of trees or protected areas, and then Ant Financial works with its ecological partners to plant a real tree in the desert.
+The forest has a climate-oriented digital feature, where Alibaba is able to turn low carbon actions into green energy points which supports tree planting and related environmental projects.
+Some analysts felt that this could result in carbon sink prices which means that if carbon credits are cheap, it will allow users to trade sinks inside the system.
+Ant users are encouraged to record their low carbon footprints which can then be accumulated to actually plant trees in the actual Ant forest.
+This shows that the main value lies more in environmental branding for Alibaba and behavior change and user engagement, rather than any direct revenue benefit.

 Ant Forest implements ecological projects through corporate donations to charitable organisations, maintaining an emotional connection with users through continuously updated, visible, and easily understandable projects.
 The variety of trees planted has expanded from initially only the saxaul tree to more than ten species, including poplar, willow, and pine.
 Additionally, Ant Forest's initiatives are not limited to afforestation but have gradually extended to terrestrial and marine ecological restoration and public environmental education.